 Your brain is made up of 60% fat.
 (6) Sunflower lecithin contains fatty acids that are important for your brain to function well.
 The early years of life are when the brain is growing the most.
 Later in life, lecithin has been found to be helpful with patients who have Alzheimer's disease and may delay the onset of Dementia.
 (8) Choline in sunflower lecithin is linked to improved memory and cognitive function.
 (7)

 Sunflower lecithin acts as a lubricant to keep joints moving smoothly.
 Choline in lecithin may help rebuild bone tissue.

 5. And more….

 The list of benefits is long.
-People have also reported improved quality of sleep, reduced stress, effective for improving eczema and acne, slows aging, may help balance hormones, can lower blood pressure and boosts the immune system.
+People have also reported improved quality of sleep, reduced stress, effective for improving eczema and acne, slowed aging, may help balance hormones, lower blood pressure, and boost the immune system.

 Foods that contain lecithin:

 Liver and other organ meats